cbfrance/hot-symbols/symbols.markdown

 landuse=industrial_forest

 ### To be done
-maternity
+maternity hospital
-non-industrial–farming
+non-industrial–farming (water buffalo?)
-fuel-for-motos
-boat-dock
-livestock
+fuel for motos (show the small liter bottles of gas) boat-dock (show only the boat instead of a person) livestock (show farmer raising livestock )